 - Lower the heat to medium low, add the sardines, and pour the eggs into the pot.
 Stir gently.

 - Cover with a lid and cook for 4-5 minutes.
 The eggs will inflate and turn into a soft mousse-like consistency.

-- Sprinkle with scallions and serve either in the pot or transferred to a shallow bowl.
+- Sprinkle with scallions, drizzle with sesame oil, and serve either in the pot or transferred to a shallow bowl.